rolandoivan/Shopping-Cart/README.md

 users/:id delete method: To delete a user
 All routes are being secured with JWT-based authorization/authentication.
 (Except for login, obviously).

-Views to support the functionality:
-A grid for clients is not needed as a client must not see the info from other clients.
-Some operations can be done only by a client (use JWT and middleware to handle this):
-Buying.
-Deleting or editing herself.
-This can be verified by including in the generated JWT token the id of the user.
-If the user wants to delete or edit, it must be the same id in the token as in the route.
-Have an admin/root user created by default.
-This can be done as soon as the app is started.
-The admin root is the only one that can add or remove products.
-It is recommended to send the JWT as a cookie, so automatically it is sent by the web browser in further requests.
-Put an expiration date in the token (at login).
-Implement the logout functionality to delete such cookie.
-About buying (/cart route):

-As usual, keep the list/container of products together with a total label.
-Notice that now you will have quantities.
-It is better to have the info in a JavaScript array, so you recalculate using that.
-You can use an autocomplete widget or a dropdown list to show all the products.
-To keep things simple, you may download all the products in an AJAX/AXIOS call and keep them locally (we know this is not optimal for a massive list of products). https://www.npmjs.com/package/bootstrap-4-autocomplete (Links to an external site.) https://jsfiddle.net/Honatas/n943qob1/5/ (Links to an external site.) https://jqueryui.com/autocomplete/ (Links to an external site.)
-A button to “Finalize purchase” or “Buy”.
-The id’s of products and quantities should be sent in the POST request to the server.
-Again, having the items in a JavaScript array makes things easier here.
-The server will “symbolize” that the payment is done.
-No need to worry about collecting card details and that stuff.
-A success response (200) by the server is generated, the cart should be emptied.
-This page should show a message like “Welcome USER_NAME” with the avatar of the user.
-Use a template engine like EJS.

 Regarding schemas for DB: